Robinson Cole LLP

 Class Actions

 Wystan chairs our firm's Class Action team and is the editor of our firm's Class Actions Insider blog.
-He is one of Connecticut's leading class action defense lawyers, and has a national class action defense practice.
+He has a national class action defense practice.
 Over more than twenty years, Wystan has been involved in defending more than 130 class actions in over 20 jurisdictions.
 In many of those cases, he prevailed on a dispositive motion.

 Wystan successfully petitioned the United States Supreme Court to grant certiorari and was co-counsel on the merits in Standard Fire Insurance Company v.
 Knowles, 568 U.S. 588 (2013), in which the Court rejected a plaintiff's attempt to evade federal jurisdiction by stipulating that the amount sought would not exceed the $5 million threshold under the Class Action Fairness Act.